-Sometimes employers look to hire people for short or fixed periods of time.
+Sometimes, employers look to hire people for short or fixed periods of time.
 For example, a shopping centre Santa would be pretty useless in June.
-In this article we consider which employment contract is most appropriate for you and your employee’s employment arrangement.
-For this reason, it is important to understand the difference between a fixed-term contract and a maximum term contract, and how they cannot be used in lieu of a permanent contract.
+In this article, we consider which employment contract is most appropriate for you and your employee’s employment arrangement.
+For this reason, it is important to understand the difference between a fixed-term contract and a maximum term contract.

-A fixed-term contract means that the employment will continue until an agreed date.
+A fixed-term contract is one where the employment will continue until an agreed date.
 The term is fixed in that it has a start and a finish date inserted into the employment contract.

 Sometimes a fixed-term contract will include an employer’s right to terminate the employment contract on certain grounds.
 A good example of a ground for termination in a fixed-term contract might be: